 With labeling of complex nodes, segments can entirely replace patterns that otherwise require embedded relationships.
 For example, tree fragment (26) is matched by pattern (27) without segments as well as pattern (28) with segments.

 Segments can make patterns easier to read and debug.
-Segments can also assist with pattern reuse, especially when combined with macros (see section 6).
+Segments can also assist with pattern reuse.
 Patterns can frequently be mostly the same while differing in only one region.
 For such cases, the region that changes can be placed in its own segment, so that full patterns are built when a unique segment is appended to a common base, or vice versa.

 Segments need not be related.
 Thus pattern (29) finds trees with an IP-ADV and IP-SUB, without other requirements for how these nodes relate to one another.